Hamza2136/bat-script-test/readme.txt

-Hello this is readme.txt for main branch commit testing.
+Hello this is readme.txt for other branch commit testing.